ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 The pawn’s basic moves are:

 1. Single step: The pawn moves one step vertically towards the opponent’s side.
-It is not possible to walk backwards.
 2. Double step: Like a single step, but it moves two squares instead.
                 This is only possible from the pawn’s start position.

+A pawn can never move backwards.

 In both cases, the destination square must be empty as well as any crossed square.
 The pawn cannot capture by a single or double step, however.